-^{}categorisation here by primary outcome for illustrative purposes, acknowledging that in many instances capital investment delivers multiple outcomes.
+categorisation here by primary outcome for illustrative purposes, acknowledging that in many instances capital investment delivers multiple outcomes.

-financial monitoring arrangements through 2020-21, in accordance with Financial Procedure Rules 3.10-3.15.
+1.10.22 Officers will continue to review capital budget profiles in year, and any further reprofiling movements between years will be reported to Cabinet as part of the quarterly financial monitoring arrangements through 2020-21, in accordance with Financial Procedure Rules 3.10-3.15.
 This approach acknowledges the growing complexities and challenges over the upcoming years in delivering to this scale of ambition